Buddy Kennedy

-Clifton Lewis "Buddy" Kennedy (born October 5, 1998) is an American professional baseball third baseman in the Arizona Diamondbacks organization.
+Clifton Lewis "Buddy" Kennedy (born October 5, 1998) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Detroit Tigers, Philadelphia Phillies, Toronto Blue Jays, and Los Angeles Dodgers.

 Amateur career

-Born and raised in Millville, New Jersey, Kennedy attended Millville Senior High School, where he played baseball and batted .493 with six home runs as a senior in 2017.
-He was selected by the Arizona Diamondbacks in the fifth round of the 2017 Major League Baseball draft.
-He signed for $550,000, forgoing his commitment to play college baseball at the University of North Carolina.
+Born and raised in Millville, New Jersey, Kennedy attended Millville Senior High School.
+There, he played baseball and batted .493 with six home runs as a senior in 2017.

+He was selected by the Arizona Diamondbacks in the fifth round of the 2017 Major League Baseball draft and signed for $550,000, forgoing his commitment to play college baseball at the University of North Carolina.

 Professional career

+Arizona Diamondbacks

 Kennedy made his professional debut with the Arizona League Diamondbacks, batting .270 with nine doubles, eight triples, and twenty RBIs over fifty games.
-In 2018, he played with the Missoula Osprey with whom he slashed .327/.396/.465 with four home runs and 32 RBIs over 57 games.
+In 2018, he played with the Missoula Osprey with whom he had a slash line of a .327 batting average, .396 on base percentage and .465 slugging percentage with four home runs and 32 RBIs over 57 games.
 For the 2019 season, he played for the Kane County Cougars, hitting .262 with seven home runs and 49 RBIs over 101 games.
 He did not play a minor league game in 2020 after the season was cancelled due to the COVID-19 pandemic.
 Kennedy began the 2021 season with the Hillsboro Hops and was promoted to the Amarillo Sod Poodles in mid-June.
 Over 96 games between the two clubs, Kennedy slashed .290/.384/.523 with 22 home runs, sixty RBIs, and 16 stolen bases.
-He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.
+He was selected to play in the Arizona Fall League for the Salt River Rafters after the season, batting .236 in 16 games.

-Kennedy was assigned to the Reno Aces of the Triple-A Pacific Coast League to begin the 2022 season.
+Kennedy was assigned to the Reno Aces of the Triple-A Pacific Coast League to begin the 2022 season, where he hit .261 in 93 games with seven homers and 40 RBI.
 On June 17, the Diamondbacks selected his contract and he made his MLB debut that night as the starting designated hitter versus the Minnesota Twins.
-He recorded his first MLB hit that night with a single off of Devin Smeltzer.
-On June 19, he recorded his first MLB home run, a grand slam versus Caleb Thielbar of the Minnesota Twins.
-He was sent outright off the roster on November 11, 2022.
+He recorded his first MLB hit that night with a single off Devin Smeltzer.
+On June 19, he recorded his first MLB home run, a grand slam off Caleb Thielbar of the Minnesota Twins.
+In 30 games for the Diamondbacks, he had a .217 batting average.
+He was sent outright off the roster and back to the minors on November 11.

+Kennedy was assigned to Reno to begin the 2023 season, where he played in 87 games and hit .318/.447/.480 with five home runs and 46 RBI.
+On August 12, the Diamondbacks again selected Kennedy's contract, adding him back to the major league roster.
+In 10 games for Arizona, he went 4-for-24 (.167) with one RBI.
+On September 6, he was designated for assignment to make room on the roster for Seby Zavala, who was claimed off waivers.